 An estimated 50 million Americans suffer from allergies, and some people have allergies aggravated by marijuana pollen.

 After being exposed to cannabis, a person can develop an allergy or a sensitivity to the plant, as reported by the American Academy of Allergy, Asthma, and Immunology (AAAAI).
 Cannabis allergens may be transmitted in the following ways:

 The results of a small study published in 2018 indicate that people who are allergic to dust mites, cat dander, mold, or plants are more likely to have a cannabis allergy.

 Cannabis allergies share many of the same symptoms as other types of allergies.
 The symptoms of a marijuana allergy can vary from person to person, but they typically include sneezing, itchy eyes, and a runny nose.
 It's crucial to keep in mind that if you have a marijuana allergy, you also might have a hemp allergy.
-Additionally, you may be allergic to products that contain cannabidiol (CBD), another chemical found in the cannabis plant.
+Additionally, you may be allergic to other compounds in the cannabis plant, such as cannabidiol.

 Allergy symptoms vary according to the way in which they are triggered: